David Wheater

 Wheater started his professional career at Middlesbrough in 2004, having graduated through the club's youth teams.
 He had three loan spells away from Middlesbrough during the 2006–07 season; at Doncaster Rovers, Wolverhampton Wanderers and Darlington (loan).
 An injury to Jonathan Woodgate at the start of the following season saw Wheater become a regular player for Middlesbrough, and he would make a total of 140 league appearances for the club before switching to Bolton Wanderers in January 2011.
+After eight and a half years with the club, he spent two seasons with Oldham Athletic and then returned to Darlington in 2022.

-Wheater has represented England at under-16, under-17, under-18, under-19 and under-21 levels.
+Wheater has represented England at under-16, under-17, under-18, under-19, and under-21 levels.
 Wheater was called up to the senior side in 2008 but did not play.

-Club career
+Playing career

 Middlesbrough

 Wheater was born in 1987 in Redcar, which was then in the county of Cleveland.
 He is a product of the Middlesbrough youth system, and was promoted to the first team at the age of 17 for the 2004–05 season, after tasting success in the FA Youth Cup.
 He and teammates Andrew Taylor, Matthew Bates and Adam Johnson were part of the team that won the 2004 FA Youth Cup, and also played the previous season's final with Bates and Taylor, but lost out to Manchester United.

 He joined Wolverhampton Wanderers on a three-month loan in September 2006.
 However, he returned to Middlesbrough on 15 November, after making just one first team appearance.
 He also had loan spells at Doncaster Rovers, scoring once against Gillingham and Darlington.
 During the 2007–08 pre-season, Jonathan Woodgate suffered an injury, that allowed Wheater to start in his place during pre-season.
 Wheater's form in pre-season, earned him a starting XI place for the opening day Premier League fixture – his form then continued, which triggered the transfer of Woodgate to Tottenham Hotspur, as Wheater became the first name on the 'Boro team sheet.
 Wheater was named in an understrength Middlesbrough side away to Bristol City in the FA Cup third round, when he saved his team with a goal as he burst forward from the back and scored the winner in a 2–1 at Ashton Gate Stadium.
 He signed a three-and-a-half-year contract extension in February 2008, which tied him to Middlesbrough until June 2011.